NotNANtoN/NotNANtoN.github.io/_posts/2024-01-01-phd_vision.md

 ## Project ideas
-My **awesome** project ideas in _RL_ and _meta-learning_.
+Project ideas in _RL_ and _meta-learning_.

-{% details Project 1 %}
-Additional details, where math $$ 2x - 1 $$ and `code` is rendered correctly.
-{% enddetails %}

 (Legend RL=reinforcement-learning, DL=Deep Learning)
 1. RL Projects:
-⋅⋅*  defining architecture that can think, plan, adapt ⋅⋅*  incorporate knowledge of CLIP or LLMs into agent, using them either as knowledge base, its token embeddings as latent space to formulate thoughts, or as generalized algorithms that can be abused in contexts where no language is necessary
+-  defining architecture that can think, plan, adapt
+- incorporate knowledge of CLIP or LLMs into agent, using them either as knowledge base, its token embeddings as latent space to formulate thoughts, or as generalized algorithms that can be abused in contexts where no language is necessary
-⋅⋅* RL: put planning steps (interaction path of world model + policy) into LSTM memory to let it "think", then plan new paths and finally decide after planning is done.
+- RL: put planning steps (interaction path of world model + policy) into LSTM memory to let it "think", then plan new paths and finally decide after planning is done.
-⋅⋅*  RL: Hierarchical actor-critic on any domain using quantized/symbolized (VQ-VAE - like) options/sub-tasks
+-  RL: Hierarchical actor-critic on any domain using quantized/symbolized (VQ-VAE - like) options/sub-tasks
-⋅⋅*  ?RL + Meta Learning: define learnability via meta-learning world model
+-  ?RL + Meta Learning: define learnability via meta-learning world model
 2. Meta learning Projects
 3. Other Projcets
-⋅⋅*  Meta-learning: divide dataset in clusters, train neural net using MAML on it, clusters as separate "skills", increase granularity of clusters over training time
+-  Meta-learning: divide dataset in clusters, train neural net using MAML on it, clusters as separate "skills", increase granularity of clusters over training time
 3. Deep Learning Projects
-⋅⋅* DL: learning a training schedule akin to prioritized replay but also focusing on: which samples to reject entirely?
+- DL: learning a training schedule akin to prioritized replay but also focusing on: which samples to reject entirely?
 Which ones combine well with which other ones to get a clean gradient?
-⋅⋅*  DL: training very large models with mostly frozen weights and only train adapters to modify flow ⋅⋅*  DL: train music or video model
+-  DL: training very large models with mostly frozen weights and only train adapters to modify flow
+-  DL: train music or video model
-⋅⋅*  DL: live-reacting plazmapunk
+-  DL: live-reacting plazmapunk

+{% details Project 1 %}
+Additional details, where math $$ 2x - 1 $$ and `code` is rendered correctly.
+{% enddetails %}